-HIPAA - HEALTH INSURANCE PORTABILITY AND ACCOUNTABILITY ACT OF 1996

-Title II of the Health Insurance Portability and Accountability Act of 1996 requires the protection of all individually identifiable health information.
-This protected health information must be kept confidential whether electronic, paper, or oral.
-In order to satisfy HIPAA compliance the Southern Union State Community College Health Sciences Programs requires all PDAs (iPod Touch) to be password protected, and all information to be de-identified.
-Due to the seriousness of this policy HIPAA violations will be considered a severe offense and therefore the consequences will be severe.
+HIPAA - HEALTH INSURANCE PORTABILITY AND ACCOUNTABILITY ACT OF 1996 compliance, the Southern Union State Community College Health Sciences Programs requires all electronic devices to be password protected, and all information to be de-identified.
+Due to the seriousness of this policy, HIPAA violations will be considered a severe offense and therefore the consequences will be severe.